mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

     - more general / social / 21st C, computational fluency
     - more general / social / 21st C,
     - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017]

-### Empowerment agenda & personal motivations

-Fluency with the focus on personal expression aligns with motivation of empowerment and equality of access not only to future employment but a broader participation on a digital society.

-This agenda has parallels with other domains of participatory culture that I have been involved in.

-- DIY music and protest event organisation
-- Participatory media making for social and environmental causes
-- Documentation writing using collaborative processes
-- Creative coding

-In summary, as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy.
-In the reality of schools that I taught in working within the constraints of the curriculum, exams and competing pressures for time worked together to prevent the kind of authentic activities that first attracted me.

-However, a new position as a project work for EdLab allowed me the ability to explore this outside of the classroom in more innovative programs and partnerships.

-- Hive Manchester and Code Club
-- Coder Dojo
-- Creative coding at Manchester Libraries
-- Speciality training for PGCE and Primary Education programmes
-- Home education workshop in Manchester Met in partnership with students as part of Edlab and other PBL courses.

-Context of Home Education consultation as part of EdLab.

-My interest of computer games was rekindled via being able to use pirate networks and technology to rediscover and to replay

-The activities of Nicola Whitton exploring the rules and components of games in a playful way.

-Then pirate ways of playing games on hacked hardware activated another of my interests.

-### Teaching the Web - Mozilla and beyond

-My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics and Scratch.
-FIND SUPPORT FROM MOZILLA WHITE PAPER - JUSTIFY EFFORT OF JS AS A STARTING LANGUAGE

-Javascript is an authentic language, core the web.
-Phaser is a professional and enthusiast framework.
-Glitch is a code playground which while used for learning and which was chosen by Mozilla as a replacement tool for the education focused Thimble, is also used by professionals.

-In the early selection of tools the use of a framework based on javascript and web technology is driven by authenticity and thus an ability.

-### The context of retro gaming

-This study concerns the creation of games and for reasons that will be explored uses a design tool set that suits the creation of retro-games from the era of early arcade games from the 1970s and early 1980s and early generation of home consoles atari, nes and megadrive.

-Significant contextual factors include (and supporting literature references):

-- Retro games have a particular aesthetic driven by graphical limitations
-- Simplified game mechanics
-- For older participants, the effect of nostalgia is significant.

-These factors have been used by educators and community builders to faciliate x and y?

 ### mOVED HERE FROM DESING CHAPTER